ndd21/PHYS281/docs/demo-vs-code.md

    files.
 Click on this to run the file.

-Both those methods will open a terminal at the bottom of the _VS Code_ screen, showing the command that was used to run the file and the output if produced by the code.
+Both those methods will open a terminal at the bottom of the _VS Code_ screen, showing the command that was used to run the file and any output produced by the code.

 ![VS Code run](img/vscode-run.png)